-On a beautiful sunny day, our flight on was delayed again and again and then canceled, “due to weather.”
+On a beautiful sunny day, our flight was delayed again and again and then canceled, “due to weather.”
 Whaaat?
-Local residents said they do this routinely when the plan is undersold.
-It’s just Philippine Time.
-That’s a lovely concept when you have no schedule, but when you have connecting flights, we found this lack of reliability to be really frustrating.
-Don’t rely on Cebu Pacific or PAL.
+Local residents said they do this routinely when the plane is undersold.
+It’s just Philippine Time / Filipino Time.
+Perhaps that’s a lovely concept when you have no schedule, but when you have connecting flights, we found this lack of reliability to be reeeeeally frustrating.
+Don’t rely on Cebu Pacific or PAL, the two major airlines that operate within the Philippines.

 Upon arrival at Malapascua Island, we booked our SCUBA diving trip to see Thresher Sharks for the following morning.
 We’d need to be out on the water before sunrise, but to catch a glimpse of Thresher Sharks it would be worth it.
-We got up at 430am only to have to wait 45min for the boat to come pick us up. eeerrgh.
+After prematurely ending our evening early (by 1am), we got up at 430am to ensure we’d ready to rush out to the dive site, only to have to wait more than 45min for the boat to come pick us up.
+Eeerrgh.
 Thanks “Safety Stop” (dive shop in Malapascua).
-Yet another example of running on Philippine time.
+Yet another example of running on frustrating Filipino Time.